-"I went back inside," Segrest said.
-"Then I heard this terrible commotion. . . .
-I went back out.
-I saw him.
-He was beyond himself--cursing. . . .
+"Then I heard this terrible commotion. . .
+I went back out, I saw him.
+He was beyond himself--cursing....
 He started advancing toward me with this lead pipe or whatever it was....I pulled the gun to rout--bluff--him, and shot at the blacktop near his feet," Segrest's testimony on this point conflicted with that of the student witnesses.
-Radley said that when Younge asked to use the public restroom, Segrest "immediately pulled a gun," Radley, Morris, and Brooks said Segrest pointed the gun at Younge while ordering him to leave the service sta- Segrest said that after he fired the first shot, Younge retreated around a bus parked at the bus station.
+Radley said that when Younge asked to use the public restroom, Segrest "immediately pulled a gun," Radley, Morris, and Brooks said Segrest pointed the gun at Younge while ordering him to leave the service sta- Segrest said that after he fired the bus parked at the bus station.
 Then, Segrest said, Younge started back.
 "He was comin' towards me when I fired the last time," the defendant said.
 Segrest said he aimed the gun high, over Younge's head.
-Powell, the bus driver, said Segrest waited to shoot until Younge was "completely out of his Segrest testified.
-He said Younge got line of fire."
-But Morris said Segrest Segrest was the only defense witness on the scene at the time the shots were fired.
+Powell, the bus driver, said Segrest waited to shoot until Younge was "completely out of his back in his car and drove to the Grey- held the gun level and fired at Younge.
+Segrest was the only defense witness on the scene at the time the shots were fired.
 Other defense witnesses testified that Younge, a Tuskegee Institute student, had "harassed" Segrest several times in the three or four months before the shooting.
-A parade of character witnesses-white and Negro--testified that Segrest was a quiet man of good reputation in his home town, Shorter, in western Ma- At the end of the two-day trial, District Attorney Tom F. Young said that the state witnesses had placed Younge too far away from Segrest for a plea of self-defense.
-"I've never seen any kind of golf stick that has the range of a .38 pistol," said Young, the chiefprosecutor for the state.
-Lee County attorney G. H. Wright Jr. reminded the jurors that the trial had been moved out of Macon County.
+A parade of character witnesses-white and Negro--testified that Segrest was a quiet man of good reputation in his home town, Shorter, inwestern Macon County.
+At the end of the two-day trial, District Attorney Tom F. Young said that the state witnesses had placed Younge too far away from Segrest for a plea of self-defense.
+"I've never seen any kind of golf stick that has the range of a .38 pistol," said Young, the chief prosecutor for the state.
+Lee County attorney G.H.
+Wright Jr. reminded the jurors that the trial had been moved out of Macon County.
 "There's no doubt at all that the defendent fired the shot that killed the deceased," Wright said.
 "This is an important case.
-It was brought here in order that justice should be done," But Harry D. Raymon, one of Se-(CONTINUED ON PAGE SIX, Col. 4)
+It was brought here in order that justice should be done."
+But Harry D. Raymon, one of Se-(CONTINUED ON PAGE SIX, Col. 4) ...and A